U.S. Route 1/9 Truck

 The highway is posted on reassurance shields as a north–south route.
-However, the New Jersey Department of Transportation (NJDOT) Straight Line Diagram lists it as an east–west route, and recently updated mileposts depict this, with west direction signed for southbound traffic and east for northbound traffic.
+The New Jersey Department of Transportation (NJDOT) Straight Line Diagram, however, lists it as an east–west route and recently updated mileposts depict this alignment, with west direction signed for southbound traffic and east for northbound traffic.

 Route description

 US 1/9 Truck begins at an interchange with access to and from the southbound direction US 1/9, the Pulaski Skyway, in the Ironbound section of the city of Newark in Essex County.
 The truck route is meant to bypass the portion of US 1/9 along the Pulaski Skyway, which trucks are restricted from.
 It merges onto Raymond Boulevard, which continues west from the US 1/9 and US 1/9 Truck interchange into Downtown Newark.
 The truck restriction on US 1/9 is for the "safety and welfare of the public" according to NJDOT, not a specific bridge defect.
-At this point, the truck route becomes a four-lane divided highway, heading to the east.
-A short distance later, the road comes to an interchange with the New Jersey Turnpike (Interstate 95 [I-95]) and Doremus Avenue before crossing over the Passaic River on a vertical lift bridge.
+At this point, the truck route becomes a four-lane freeway, heading to the east.
+A short distance later, the road comes to an interchange with the New Jersey Turnpike (Interstate 95, or I-95) and Doremus Avenue before crossing over the Passaic River on a vertical lift bridge.
 Here, the route enters Kearny in Hudson County and continues east into industrial areas as the Lincoln Highway.
 The road has a right-in/right-out in both directions that provides access to Jacobus Avenue before it comes to an interchange with County Route 659 (CR 659).
-From here, US 1/9 Truck passes under a Conrail Shared Assets Operations (CSAO) railroad line and becomes a six-lane divided highway, coming to an at-grade intersection with Hackensack Avenue.
+From here, US 1/9 Truck passes under a Conrail Shared Assets Operations (CSAO) railroad line and becomes a six-lane expressway, coming to an at-grade intersection with Hackensack Avenue.
 Past this intersection, the road crosses the Hackensack River on a vertical lift bridge and enters Jersey City.
 Upon entering Jersey City, the road becomes Communipaw Avenue and intersects the northern terminus of Route 440 near the Hudson Mall.